ktp-forked-repos/quickdot/README.md

 # quickdot
 Lisp program to visualize the relationships among quicklisp systems, and other tools related with the study or use of quicklisp

-Requires:
-graphviz
-quicklisp
+Requires: graphviz, quicklisp

 Use:
-Paste the code in a lisp repl and then write (quickdot)
+Paste the code in a common lisp repl and then write (quickdot) and pulse enter

 Produces:
 A file quick.dot in your homedir with the relationships among systems (system dependencies)

-This file can then be processed with graphviz to create several outputs  (pdf, jpg...ect).
+This file can then be processed with graphviz in a shell to drawn the plot in several types of files (pdf, jpg, svg, xfig, bitmap...).
 See the examples below.

 Examples: